MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 > [!div class="mx-imgBorder"]
 > ![Choose environment.](./media/cds-connector/Environments.png)

-You can use scopes to determine if your flow runs if you add row, if a new row is added by a user within your business unit, or if a new row is added by any user in your organization.
+You can use scopes to determine if your flow runs in any of the following scenarios:

+- If you add row.
+- If a user within your business unit adds a new row.
+- If any user in your organization adds a new row.

 > [!div class="mx-imgBorder"]
 > ![Choose scope.](./media/cds-connector/Scopes.png)